Antoine07/tp_devops/Section_2_Chapitre_6_pipelines/chapitre6.md

 Définitions liées aux pipelines[^1] :

-> Pipeline : User-defined model of a build, test, and release process for a software product
+> Pipeline : User-defined model of a build, test, and release process for a software product.

+> Node : A machine that the jenkins controller can execute pipeline on.

+> Stage : A logical grouping of steps that typically align with the build, test and release portions of the software development lifecycle.

 [^1]: Source : https://www.youtube.com/watch?v=nCKxl7Q_20I